 Another example would be just to cue the complexity of the problem or the solution.
 So, you know, one of my favorite headlines reads, “Scientists say that planning a trillion trees is probably not going to fix climate change.”
 Right?
 And immediately, what does that do?
 That activates for you an awareness that, okay, this is a really thorny issue.
 And we can’t just fix it by planting a bunch of trees.
 I wonder what else would work.
 And that ignites my curiosity.
 Makes me more skeptical of a silver bullet that somebody might be trying to shoot at the problem.
 That seems to be good for the conversation.
 It doesn’t stop people from clicking and engaging, right?
 In fact, it makes me want to know, it creates a curiosity gap.
 I want to know, well, what’s wrong with planting a trillion trees?
 What else might be helpful here?

-MB: I did wonder whether a late-night politics show called 50 Shades of Grey might sort of attract an interesting audience, maybe the wrong way audience.
+MB: I did wonder whether a late-night politics show called 50 Shades of Grey might sort of attracting an interesting audience, maybe the wrong way audience.

 But another area that you touch on in the book is vaccination denial and how to address that problem, not actually in the context of the COVID virus, but obviously with massive resonance for that issue.
 You talk a lot about persuasive listening as a way to change minds.
 Can you just talk a little bit about that, specifically, in terms of maybe what we should be doing now with the vaccine refusers and COVID?